isomerpages/govtech-stp/_travellers-from-australia/00c-atp-faq.md

 Yes, all visitors to Singapore must download the TraceTogether app.
 They must do so prior to departing for Singapore.

-Children aged 12 or younger in that calendar year and travelling with parent/guardian are exempted from this requirement.
+Children aged 12 or younger in that calendar year and travelling with a parent/guardian are exempted from this requirement.
 Visitors with a certified disability or special need are also exempted.

 #### 24. What happens if visitors do not have mobile devices to download the TraceTogether app?